ZenderB3D/pp_docs/docs/Create/create.md

 >Normally, the bevels are turned off for performance reasons after you added more booleans.

 ![Radial array](../images/trodtempex.jpg)
->The empties can used to change the tie rods, cap and rod end sections.
+>The empties can be used to change the tie rods, cap and rod end sections.

 **Creating a piston - Custom mode**